dmarciano/RandomStringGenerator/README.md

 - **a(2,** or **a(2,3%** - No closing parenthesis
 - **a(2,3,4)** - Invalid format/too many commas

+## Benchmarks
+This project uses the [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) library for all benchmark testing.
+Below is some benchmarks that were executed to test the speed of the RSG library:

+### ***COMING SOON***

 ## Future Plans
 - A method of specifying a range, or set, of numbers/character to use for generating the string.
+- A method of specifying a format string for numerical data.

 ## Contributing
 Contributing to this project is welcome.
 However, we ask that you please follow our [contributing guidelines](./CONTRIBUTING.md) to help ensure consistency.